jcmangubat/torres-pest-control/content/services/general-pest-control.md

 ---

 ## 🧰 What to Expect

 Every visit includes:

 - A full inspection of your space
-- Precise misting and spraying—indoors and outdoors
+- Precise misting and spraying — indoors and outdoors
 - Targeted treatments for cracks, crevices, and entry points
 - Follow-up guidance tailored to your property
 - Actionable tips to help keep pests away for good

 ---

 ## 🛡️ Safety Is Non-Negotiable

 Your safety comes first.
 We only use DOH-approved products that are safe for children, pets, and the environment.
 Our team follows strict protocols to ensure every treatment is worry-free.

 ---

 ## 🔁 How Often Should You Treat?

 For consistent protection, we recommend treatments every 3 months.
-If you just need a one-time service, we’re happy to help—no pressure.
+If you just need a one-time service, we’re happy to help — no pressure.

 ---

 ## 📞 Book Your Free Inspection

 Let’s take the guesswork out of pest control.
 Contact us today for a **free site inspection** and customized treatment plan: